Under the direct administration of the Netherlands.

 Head of government:

-Prime Minister Mark Rutte since 2010, represented locally by Kingdom Representative Wilbert Stolte since 2011.
+Prime Minister Mark Rutte since 2010, represented locally by Kingdom Representative Gilbert Isabella since 2014.

 110 volts AC, 60Hz.
-American-style plugs with two flat pins (an sometimes a third grounding pin) are used.
+North American-style plugs with two flat pins (and sometimes a third grounding pin) are used.

 Saba sits majestically at the peak of a submerged extinct volcano.
 As such, the island abounds with stunning vistas of dramatic cliff faces and spectacular rocky shorelines.
 With only one road ('The Road') and a population of less than 1,500, Saba is the most unspoilt island of the former Netherlands Antilles, and the superb preservation of the island's unique ecosystem has earned it the nickname of 'The Unspoiled Queen'.